How to start with the Flexitarian Diet and what to expect of this semi-vegetarian way of eating

 3-Day meal plan to start eating flexitarian

-This 3-Day meal plan provides ideas to get you started with flexitarian eating and to get to know better what is flexitarian diet and how to make a combination of foods.
+This 3-Day meal plan provides ideas to get you started with flexitarian eating and to get to know better what a flexitarian diet is and how to make a combination of foods.

 - Breakfast: Steel-cut oats with apples, milled flaxseed, and cinnamon.